Mahmud Barzanji

-Sheikh Mahmud Barzanji, also known as Mahmud Hafid Zadeh (1878 in Sulaymaniyah – October 9, 1956 in Baghdad) was a Kurdish leader of a series of Kurdish uprisings against the British Mandate of Iraq.
-He was sheikh of a Qadiriyah Sufi family of the Barzanji clan from the city of Sulaymaniyah, which is now in Kurdistan Region.
-He was named King of Kurdistan during several of these uprisings.
+Sheikh Mahmud Barzanji, also known as Mahmud Hafid Zadeh (1878 in Sulaymaniyah – October 9, 1956 in Baghdad) was a Kurdish leader who led a series of Kurdish uprisings against the British Mandate of Iraq.
+He was sheikh of a Qadiriyah Sufi family of the Barzanji clan from the city of Sulaymaniyah, which is now in the Kurdistan Region.
+He was subsequently given the title King of Kurdistan after the uprisings.

 When the British Mandate of Mesopotamia was established in what is now Iraq after World War I, the British sought a suitable means of governing the Kurdish north.
 In 1918, following the tribal government in the Federally Administered Tribal Areas of what is now Pakistan, then part of British India, the British appointed Barzaniji as governor over the Kurds in Sulaimaniyah.
 However, the determination of Barzanji was not in the interests of all Kurds, as the rivalry between tribes and orders was great.

 Early life and descent

 Mahmud Barzanji was born 1878 in Sulaymaniyah as the son of parents who belonged to the Barzanji clan.
 Barzanji‘s family also were Sufi Qadiriyya, of which he later became sheikh.
+Mahmud Barzanji was a direct descendant of a brother of Sultan Sahak.
 Sheikh Mahmud was also appointed Governor of the former sanjak of Duhok from 1911 to 1919.